Thanks for visiting - 2023 marks our 20th anniversary!

 The problem is, we don’t often pause to appreciate them or pay attention to their presence in our lives.

 Consider a child who gets a new toy.
 At first, they are delighted and want to play with it every chance they get.
 They want to take it everywhere, show it off to others, and even carry it to bed with them!
 As time passes and other new toys are introduced, however, they play with it less and less until it becomes forgotten in the bottom of the toy box.

 Forgotten, that is, until a parent decides to pull it out and give it to charity.
 Then the child cries, argues, and promises that they'll play with it - just please don’t give it away!
 Their sense of loss seems disproportionately acute considering the toy had been ignored for months; they had taken it for granted.

 When we don’t pay sufficient attention to something, we underestimate its value and forget to be grateful.
 We let it sink to the bottom of the toy box, so to speak, until we are threatened with its removal.

 This is ironic, since the things we are most likely to take for granted are what we value most, such as our livelihoods and loved ones.
-We fool ourselves into thinking they will always be there when we need them, so we get blindsided when we lose them.
+We fool ourselves into thinking they'll always be there when we need them, so we get blindsided when we lose them.

 And, once they are gone, we can’t help but think of all the time we could have spent paying attention to them and valuing them.
 This causes our sense of loss to become magnified through the lens of regret and self-recrimination, pulling us into the past to dwell and ruminate.